ArenKDesai/Aren-s-Notes/botany lec.md

 For example, grass has a monocot leaf with parallel veins.
 It has a simple leaf blade and a sheath clasping stem.
 ### Leaf Anatomy
 The leaf is enclosed in the **epidermis**, which includes the occasional **stomata** to let in light for photosynthesis on the lower epidermis.
 Spongy parenchyma helps $CO_2$ get to the palisade layers.
 There are hairs and glands that help hold the water right under the upper epidermis. **Xylem** carries water through the leaf.
 There are also** fibers** that surround the vascular system for reinforcement.
-The primary vein is covered by th
+The primary vein is covered by the xylem and phloem, and strengthened with collencyma tissue.